Tracking worked hours is essential for every restaurant.

 “Member States must require employers to set up an objective, reliable and accessible system enabling the duration of time worked each day by each worker to be measured.”

 What form this system takes is not mandated.
-But implementing it with smart, digital tools seems the obvious choice for multi-site restaurant businesses, as it offers the chance to standardise and, to a large extent, automate the process across locations.
+But implementing it with smart, digital tools seems the obvious choice for multi-site restaurant businesses, as it offers the chance to standardise and automate the process across locations.

 Restaurants operate on fine margins.